 If you are going to use old woven or knit wool fabrics (old coats and sweaters), cut the garment into thin strips or ribbons to begin the construction process.

 Wind the wool yarn or fabric strips into a ball.
 Start by wrapping around your fingers and be sure to switch directions often to get a ball that is equally round, the same way you'd wind a ball of yarn.
 Wrap tightly and in an orderly fashion until you have a ball about the size of a tennis ball, around two and one-half inches in diameter.
 Secure the end of your yarn by running it under several strands of yarn.
 This can be done with a large needle or a crochet hook.
 It's best to make several balls before proceeding to the next step.

 Some suggest using a tennis ball as the core and adding wool yarn or fabric around it as a quick way to make a ball.
 These balls will not last as long as a solid wool ball and you still have the potential problem of a release of chemicals.

-When the balls are the correct size, put them into an old sock or the leg of pantyhose, using the cotton string to tie off between each one.
+When the balls are the correct size, put them into an old sock or the leg of pantyhose, using cotton string to tie off between each one.

 Next, squeeze any excess water from the balls and put the sock of balls in the dryer to dry on high heat.
 When dry, cut the strings between the balls, and remove them from the sock or pantyhose.
 The balls will be smaller (due to felting) and should look fuzzy.
 You shouldn't be able to unwind them.
 These balls become the core of your final dryer balls.

 Using the ball cores, begin the wrapping process again with the wool yarn or fabric strips.
 Keep wrapping until the ball is around three and one-half inches in diameter.
 This is slightly bigger than the final product.
 Repeat the soaking and drying process.